-Last year in Lincolnshire, some 15,000 thousand butterfly records - that's not counting the moths - were sent in by people living in the county!
-We use this information to monitor how well different species are faring and concentrate our effort on the butterflies and moths that need the most help.
+Many thousands of records are sent in each year, mostly by our Lincolnshire Members.
+We use this information to monitor how well different species are faring, and concentrate our effort on the butterflies and moths that need the most help.

-We cannot realistically show that number of records here.
-We aim to show first sightings, unusual sightings and indeed anything you feel might interest others.
+We cannot realistically cover all those records here, and aim, therefore, to show first sightings, unusual sightings and indeed anything you feel might be of interest to others.